neslyjonkoping/llm-data-similarity-task/README.md

 # llm-data-similarity-task
 Dataset generation and similarity verification task
-# 🚗 PhD Coding Task: LLM Dataset Generation and Verification
+# Task: LLM Dataset Generation and Verification

 This repository contains the solution to the coding task.
 The goal is to generate a new dataset that is *similar* to an original synthetic dataset, using **different sampling parameters**, and then **verify the similarity** between them.

-## 📌 Task Overview
+##  Task Overview

 > "Use the provided code to generate a synthetic dataset, then generate a new similar dataset using different sampling parameters.
 Verify that the new data resembles the original."

 ---

-## 🧠 Reasoning Behind the Approach
+##  Reasoning Behind the Approach

 1. **Original Structure**:
    - `Category1`: Categorical with non-uniform probabilities.